polterguy/polterguy.github.io/documentation/magic/index.md

 * __Update__ - HTTP PUT verb
 * __Delete__ - HTTP DELETE verb

 This endpoint can only be invoked by a root user.
+This endpoint is to be considered obsolete and will probably change in a future version of Magic.

 #### POST magic/system/crudifier/custom-sql